nikolayg/nikgrozev-website/_posts/blog/2014-06-13-cloudsim-and-cloudsimex-part-2-disk-opeartions.md

 However, when assigning disk operations to a cloudlet, it only uses instructions from the disk which hosts its data item.
 If no such disk is accessible from the VM - the cloudlet fails.
 In other words if a cloudlet has a given data item (e.g. a file) the _<u>HddCloudletSchedulerTimeShared</u>_ will only allocate operations from the disk which hosts it, if it is available to the VM.
-Otherwise the cloudlet will fail.
+Otherwise, the cloudlet will fail.

 The following diagram depicts the above concepts: